Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 I﻿MAGE

-#### Use cateogorical colors
+#### Use cateogorical colors and line style

-Each line should have a unique color.
-Limit the number of colors (dimension values) to no more than 6.
+Each line should have a unique color and line style.
+Limit the number of colors and line styles (dimension values) to no more than 6.
 Review `Color for data visualization` for more about choosing colors for line charts.

-I﻿MAGE
+I﻿MAGE OF COLOR AND LINE STYLE SELECTION

 #### Best-practices